microsoftgraph/msgraph-training-smartui-components/Lab.md

     "ClientId": "[your-client-id]",
     "ClientSecret": "[your-client-secret]",
     ```
 1. Verify in the project properties, debug settings that SSL is enabled and that the url matches the one that you entered as part of the redirect url in the app registration.
-The url should also match the BaseUrl specified in teh `appSettings.json` file.
+The url should also match the BaseUrl specified in the `appSettings.json` file.

     ```json
     "BaseUrl": "https://localhost:44352"